krober10nd/FMesh/README.md

 # FMesh
-A 2D/3D, an-/isotropic triangular/tetrahedral mesh generator based on the DistMesh algorithm in modern Fortran
+A 2D/3D, an-/isotropic triangular mesh generator based on the DistMesh algorithm in modern Fortran
 <br />
 <br />
 <br />